Jim Gentile

 James Edward Gentile (born June 3, 1934), also nicknamed "Diamond Jim", is an American former professional baseball first baseman.
 He played in Major League Baseball (MLB) for the Brooklyn / Los Angeles Dodgers, Baltimore Orioles, Kansas City Athletics, Houston Astros, and Cleveland Indians between 1957 and 1966.
-He was an All-Star from 1961-63, and third in American League MVP voting in 1961.
+He was an All-Star from 1960 to 1962, and third in American League MVP voting in 1961.

 Early life

 Gentile was born on June 3, 1934, in San Francisco, California.
 He attended Sacred Heart Cathedral Preparatory School, graduating in 1952.
 He was both a top pitcher and hitter on its baseball team.
 The San Francisco Examiner selected him for its first team All-Star/All-City baseball teams in 1951 as a first baseman, and in 1952 as a pitcher.
 He was a starting pitcher in the 1952 East-West high school All-Star game in northern California.
 The Examiner selected him as the top left-handed pitcher during the 1946-53 high school seasons in the San Francisco area.

 Gentile has been inducted into Sacred Heart's Athletic Hall of Fame.
 Sacred Heart produced other major league baseball players, such as Frank Bertaina, Joe Cronin (future Hall of Famer and American League president), Dolph Camilli, Harry Heilmann (Hall of Fame inductee), and Frank Zupo.